Welcome

 The hourly heatmap with ggplot2

-How I made the 24/7 heatmap from my previous post with ggplot2, dplyr and lubridate Continue reading The hourly heatmap with ggplot2
+A 24/7 timeseries heatmap with ggplot2, dplyr and lubridate Continue reading The hourly heatmap with ggplot2

 demystifying the coalesce function